juanhenao21/forex_response_spread_year/paper/references_text.md

 The weak form of market efficiency states that all past prices are reflected in the today's price on the market.
-This basically means that is it not possible to get any significant advantage on the market by analyzing pastprices only, as it is done in the case of technical analysis.
+This basically means that is it not possible to get any significant advantage on the market by analyzing past prices only, as it is done in the case of technical analysis.
 However, fundamental analysis can be successfully applied.
 (Weak market efficiency)

 Tools used to test market efficiency are dependent on the form of efficiency to